Lucas Dupuy for Carhartt WIP

 (from our DP’s own work)

-Example of NYC exteriors:
+Example of NYC city scapes and patterns:

 long lens and geometric

-And examples of textures
+And examples of geometric textures

 TEAM